Substance Use Disorder (SUD)

 - Florida Medicaid, Medicaid HMO’s (Molina/Sunshine/Humana) and self-pay are accepted.

 The Substance Use Disorder Program provides structured clinical interventions designed to provide treatment, support, guidance, and psychoeducation to individuals and/or their loved ones struggling with any substance use disorder.
-The substance use disorder treatment program is inclusive of the following types of clinical interventions; medication management, specifically medication-assisted treatment such as disulfiram (Antabuse), naltrexone for alcohol use disorder; buprenorphine, suboxone, and naltrexone for opioid use disorder.
+The substance use disorder treatment program is inclusive of the following types of clinical interventions; medication management, specifically medication-assisted treatment.

 Our Psychotherapy or Counseling Services specifically address substance use disorder; they will educate and change substance use behaviors, maladaptive thought patterns fueling the emotions, triggers, and curbing the urges associated with substance dependence and how the individual seeking treatment perceives their situation.